ETCLabs/sACN/README.md

 The current version of this repository implements ANSI E1.31-2009.
 You can download the standard document for free from the [ESTA TSP downloads page](https://tsp.esta.org/tsp/documents/published_docs.php).

-Updating to the new features in the 2016 and 2018 revisions of the standard are on the to-do list.
+The 2016 and 2018 revisions of the standard are currently being implemented.

 ## About this ETCLabs Project